Is Original Medicare Enough? 5 Essential Services It Doesn’t Cover

 Original Medicare does not cover routine dental services such as cleanings, exams, fillings, root canals, crowns, dentures, or dental implants.
 These are considered non-medical services and are not included in Medicare Parts A or B. While Medicare Part A may cover a dental procedure if it’s medically necessary during a covered hospital stay.
 For example, jaw reconstruction after an accident, this is the exception rather than the rule.
 The everyday dental care that most seniors rely on is entirely out of pocket.

 This lack of coverage is a significant concern, as poor dental health has been linked to more serious health issues, including infections and heart disease.
+The absence of dental, vision, and hearing coverage under Original Medicare is one of several gaps agents say are long overdue for reform.
 If you want help covering dental costs, you’ll need to purchase a standalone dental insurance policy or look into a Medicare Advantage plan that includes dental benefits.

 3. Vision and Hearing Services